Thursday, March 3, 2011

 Amazing Dowel House

-Dowel construction is an ingenious way of putting together construction members by means of dowels or wood pegs into holes in lieu of nails or screws.
+Dowel construction is an ingenious way of putting construction members together by means of dowels or wood pegs thrust into holes in lieu of nails or screws.
 For instance, a hole is bored into member A. Member B is equipped with a dowel which is inserted into the hole made on member A. The fit must be accurate--not too loose, not too tight.
 The dowel is gradually inserted into the hole by gentle hammering, preferably with a rubber cushioned hammer head.

 Recently, I asked how the house was, and it's been dilapidated, one of the owners said.
 They might demolish everything and sell the property.
 I sighed deeply.
 I'm going to miss that house.
 I remember how it was awesome seeing its joints and frame members connected together by dowels.
 I never tired of looking at them.